1.1. We are committed to safeguarding the privacy of all customers and visitors of our gallery and online shop (EvitaWorks).

 1.4.
 In this policy, “we”, “us” and “our” refer to EvitaWorks Art Studio.
 (For more information, see Section 10.)

 2.1.
-This document was created referring upon GDPR-compliant guidelines published at SEQ Legal.
+This document was created adhering to GDPR guidelines published at SEQ Legal.

 3. How we use your personal data